Dental Implants Presentation

 Surgical Advances in Dental Implants

-Using the most recent advances in dental implant technology, Dr. Gadhia and Dr. D’Silva are able to place dental implants safely, comfortably, and predictably.
+Using the most recent advances in dental implant technology, Dr. Gadhia is able to place dental implants safely, comfortably, and predictably.
 There are even situations where the dental implant can be placed at the same time as the tooth extraction — further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between a periodontist and a restorative dentist.
-Drs.
-Gadhia or D’Silva performs the actual dental implant surgery, initial tooth extractions, and bone grafting if necessary.
+Dr. Gadhia performs the actual dental implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the dental implant process.